Table of modes of mechanical ventilation: Inhalation and breath delivery

+Start of exhalation (Cycling)

-Cycling mechanism: Inhalation must eventually stop and enable to lungs to exhale.
-If the patient does not breathe, the ventilator must switch to exhalation after a pre-set time or after a pre-set volume has been delivered.
-If the patient has some breathing activity left, the ventilator can sense this by measuring flow and start exhalation, for example if flow drops below a certain threshold.
+Inhalation must eventually stop and cycle to exhalation to enable the lungs to exhale.
+If the patient does not breathe, the ventilator must switch to exhalation after a pre-set time (time cycled) has elapsed, a certain pressure is exceeded (pressure cycled) or a pre-set volume (volume cycled) has been delivered.
+If the patient has some breathing activity, the ventilator can sense this by measuring flow and start exhalation, for example, if flow drops below a certain threshold.
 That threshold may be termed "Expiratory Trigger Sensitivity".
+The controls available to the clinician are inspiratory time, inspiratory volume, inspiratory flow, maximum pressure and/or expiratory trigger sensitivity.

+NOTE: Inspiratory flow can be expressed as V'I = Vt/Ti and respiratory rate f = 60/(Ti+Te).
+Both formulas have three variables and two degrees of freedom.
+This means that only two variables can be controlled independently, the third variable follows.

+Exhalation

-Exhalation Mechanism: Exhalation requires time for the lungs to empty.
-This time starts with the onset of exhalation and ends with the start of the subsequent inhalation.
+Emtpying the lungs requires time which starts with the onset of exhalation and ends with the start of the subsequent inhalation.
 If the patient is passive, the exhalation is terminated by a timer.
-If the patient has some breathing activity, exhalation is terminated by the subsequent inhalation effort of the patient.
+If the patient has some breathing activity, exhalation may be terminated by the subsequent inhalation effort of the patient.
+Controls include a selection of expiratory time, respiratory rate and/or trigger sensitivity.

+NOTE: The pressure maintained throughout exhalation is termed Positive End-Expiratory Pressure PEEP.
+CPAP differs from PEEP because the patient can inhale and exhale in CPAP.

+Table of Basic Modes and their acronyms

-The table below lists the working principles of some of the common modes of ventilation.
-(Vent = controlled by ventilator; Pat = controlled by patient, based on flow or pressure measurent).
+The table below lists the working principles of some of the common Modes of ventilation.

-Some modes offer a special convenience feature, called Servo.
-For example: When Pressure Vontrolled Ventilation (PCV) is used, the volume delivered by the Ventilator may vary depending on the patient's lungs and the patient's efforts.
-Hypothetically, a clinician may sit next to the Ventilator and adjust the pressure control knob breath-by-breath to maintain a certain target volume.
-In Servo mode, the clinician inputs the target volume and the Ventilator adjusts the pressure control knob breath-by-breath.